Charmed PostgreSQL

 started: 2023-03-20 09:18:10 +0000 UTC

-Please notice the status: completed above which means the password has been successfully updated.
-The password should be different from the previous password.
+The status: completed element in the output above indicates that the password has been successfully updated.
+The new password should be different from the previous password.

 Set the new password

-You can change the password to a specific password by entering:
+You can set a new password manually by entering

 Running the command should output: